Command & Conquer: Renegade: Development

 In February 2006, Renegade was shipped in the compilation, Command & Conquer: The First Decade along with 11 other Command & Conquer titles on a two DVD set.
 The bonus DVD contains slightly less than an hour's worth of content involving all the games included.
 The game DVD of Command & Conquer: The First Decade, Renegade included its latest patch (1.037) by default, has a sanctioned No-CD application on it, plus the CD components such as the movie files are now installed into its folder.
 Renegade, along with a few other titles had problems with its registry entry in the compilation's initial release, which has been since fixed in the 1.02 patch.
 While Westwood originally intended to make a sequel to Renegade set in the late Red Alert universe (known only as Renegade 2), the project was canceled before any official announcements were made.
 Concept art depicting Red Alert styled structures and vehicles can be found online, as well as a test level depicting a Soviet refinery.
 Active fan projects received permission from EA to release in a stand-alone fashion.
 This event marks a notable shift in public relations strategy for Electronic Arts, which has often been portrayed in a negative light in terms of community support and has never made such a gesture regarding its intellectual property before.

-Renegade is the only game aside from Tiberian Twilight in the series for which official expansion packs were never released.
+Renegade is the only game aside from Sole Survivor, Tiberian Twilight, Tiberium Alliances, and Rivals in the series for which official expansion packs were never released.
 However, a software development kit (SDK) was released by Westwood Studios so that users could add their own content to the game.
 The studio also released a number of high-resolution models to the mod-making community, including some from the Red Alert games, particularly the second.
 Many fan sites have been established to celebrate the game and allow players to download new maps and custom expansion packs.